piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 - Is faster to build and program (just `make run` vs complex xEPROM procedures).
 - Makes it easy to download and combine ROM images from various sources - no need to build combination ROM images by hand.

-**Q: What ROM types does SDRR support?**
+**Q: What ROM types does One ROM support?**

-A: SDRR emulates 2364 (8KB), 2332 (4KB), and 2316 (2KB) ROMs commonly used in Commodore systems, disk drives, and other retro computers.
+A: One ROM emulates 2364 (8KB), 2332 (4KB), and 2316 (2KB) ROMs commonly used in Commodore systems, disk drives, and other retro computers.

 The original ROMs had mask programmable chip select behaviour, which meant they could be either low or high when selected.
-SDRR can emulate this by configuring the chip select lines in software, allowing it to work with any system that uses these ROM types - and can support multiple images with different chip select configurations in a single firmware build.
+One ROM can emulate this by configuring the chip select lines in software, allowing it to work with any system that uses these ROM types - and can support multiple images with different chip select configurations in a single firmware build.

 ## Hardware Compatibility